Alex121619/nosql-challenge/README.md

 	- Create an instance of the Mongo Client.

 	-  Confirm that you created the database and loaded the data properly:

+Part 2: Update the Database

+- Use NoSQL_setup_starter.ipynb for this section of the challenge.